 - Can you think of any scientists, who have also been statesmen? - A.P.J.
 Abdul Kalam, whose projects in space, defence and nuclear technology guided India into the twenty-first century, became our eleventh President in 2002. - In his autobiography, Wings of Fire, he speaks of his childhood. - 1.
-I was born into a middle-class Tamil family in the island town of Rameswaram in the erstwhile Madras erstwhile: former State.
+I was born into a middle-class Tamil family in the island town of Rameswaram in the erstwhile Madras erstwhile; former State.
 My father, Jainulabdeen, had neither much formal education nor much wealth; despite these disadvantages, he possessed great innate wisdom innate: inborn; (a and a true generosity of spirit.
-He had an ideal helpmate in my mother, Ashiamma.
-I do not recall the exact number of people she fed every day, but I am quite certain that far more outsiders ate with us than all the members of our own family put together.
+He had an ideal quality or feeling) in helpmate in my mother, Ashiamma.
+I do not recall the exact number of people she fed every day, but I am quite certain that far more outsiders ate with us than all the members of our own family put together. - I was one of many children a short boy with 2. rather undistinguished looks, born to tall and handsome parents.
+We lived in our ancestral house, which was built in the middle of the nineteenth century.
+It was a fairly large pucca house, made of limestone and brick, on the Mosque Street in Rameswaram.
+My austere father used to avoid all inessential comforts and luxuries.
+However, all necessities were provided for, in terms of food, medicine or clothes.
+In fact, I would say mine was a very secure childhood, both materially and emotionally.

-quality or feeling) in one's nature
+one's nature